Laws, Regulations & Annotations

 5270.
 Requirements for Briefs; Briefing Schedule; Non-Party Briefs; Additional Briefing.

 (a) Optional Briefing.
 The parties to a Board hearing may submit briefs in accordance with the rules set forth in this section.
 However, all briefs permitted to be filed under this section, other than briefs required by paragraphs (1) and (3) of subdivision (f), are optional.

 (1) Timeliness.
 All briefs must be filed within the time periods provided in this section unless an extension is granted by the Chief Counsel in accordance with section 5271.

-(D) Notice.
-All briefs shall also be mailed or personally delivered to the other parties to the Board hearing, other than the Department represented at the appeals conference under section 5264, subdivision (b).
+(2) Filing.
+All briefs permitted or required to be filed by this section shall be filed in accordance with section 5570 of this division.
+All briefs shall also be mailed or personally delivered to the other parties to the Board hearing, other than the Department represented at the appeals conference.